 - Rogue machines and random failures: For about .1% of all Kapwing videos, our servers just break for no apparent reason, especially for free users and videos shorter than 3 mins.
 These videos often work if you try to reprocess them.

 - Bugs: Sometimes, when making improvements to our backend, we accidentally make changes that introduce errors.
-Let us know by filling out our feedback form.
+Let us know by emailing us at [email protected]

 - Stalled Server: Occasionally, a server will stall and processing with neither timeout or make progress.
 The progress text will just "freeze" with no indication that an error occurred.
 In the case that the server has stalled, you will likely need to go back and reexport the video.